PawseySC/pshell/README.md

 pshell.py - command line client for mediaflux that uses mfclient and/or s3client for server communication.

-It features:
+Features:

-* SFTP-like syntax
+- SFTP-like syntax
-* Tab completion
+- Tab completion
-* Basic support for passthru commands
+- Basic support for passthru commands